 There might be additional documentation to complete the share buyback process.
 It will depend on the company, the type of buyback and the vendor.
 For example, a seller who is also a company director will need to provide a letter of resignation.
 After completion, the company cancels the shares and notifies ASIC accordingly.

 To affect a share sale and transfer, ensure that you comply with the methods of transfer as set out in the Act.
-If you have any questions about transferring your shares back to the company, or if your company is considering a share buyback, get in touch with our commercial lawyers on 1300 544 755.
+If you have any questions about transferring your shares back to the company, or if your company is considering a share buyback, get in touch with LegalVision’s business lawyers on 1300 544 755 or fill out the form on this page.